 New and Transfer Students

-Students interested in being considered for COE and ECE scholarships must submit the special COE scholarship application form: please see the COE Scholarships page for the forms and complete information.
+Prospective MSU students interested in being considered for COE and ECE scholarships must submit the special COE scholarship application form: please see the COE Scholarships page for the Incoming Freshmen and the Transfer Student application forms and information.
 Scholarship applications are due at the beginning of February for the following academic year.
 However, applications may be evaluated upon receipt, so students are encouraged to submit as soon as possible.

 FINANCIAL NEED-BASED SCHOLARSHIPS